It would be almost too good to be true that the world's most popular mood-altering substance would also help with weight loss.

 While the jury of medical experts appears to still be deliberating about any purported weight-loss associated with caffeine, studies have shown it has a number of very beneficial effects on people.
-Viter Energy Mints in 2016's blog reported on the benefits.
+A New York Times article covered these studies, as follows:

 Let's allow the Obesity Action Coalition to have the last word on whether caffeine boosts weight loss:

 Some research has suggested that caffeine may stimulate thermogenesis - a scientific name for the way your body generates heat and energy from the calories in your food; but nutrition experts say that this effect probably isn't enough to produce significant weight-loss.
 Caffeine may also reduce your desire to eat for a brief time, but again, there's no good evidence over the long-term that this effect leads to weight-loss.
 To date, no conclusive clinical studies have been done to determine the long-term effect of caffeine on weight loss, and the smaller studies that have been done show a lot of variability in the outcomes.